romi5193/DataScience/Multivariate Analysis/README.md

-# Multivariate analysis of Electron Energy Loss Spectroscopy data
+### Multivariate Analysis of Electron Energy Loss Spectroscopy data

 Electron Energy Loss Spectroscopy (EELS) is a critical tool for chemical analysis of materials.
 The EELS spectrum is a plot of the energy loss vs. intensity. *EELS Spectrum Image 1.dm3* is a 3 dimensional dataset (the area scanned in x and y with an EELS spectra acquired at each pixel).